 A comprehensive curriculum for the certificate program will be developed in collaboration with faculty from schools of education and other leading experts in the field of religion and education.
-The initial four courses will be organized around the following topics.
+The initial five courses will be organized around the following topics.

 This blended learning course equips educators and administrators to apply First Amendment principles as interpreted by the courts to the real-life challenges that teachers and administrators face each day in religiously diverse classrooms in public schools.
 This course blends online coursework with a 3-day conference, in Washington, DC.
 This course—which is based on the landmark publication, Finding Common Ground: A First Amendment Guide to Religion and Public Schools—is designed to equip educators, administrators, and policymakers with the background and tools that they need to teach and model the rights and responsibilities that flow from the First Amendment, so that public schools can promote religious liberty and religious literacy as two fundamental competencies for citizenship.
 This course is built on decades of consensus documents that were endorsed by leading education and civil liberty organizations, demonstrating that it is possible to find common ground on divisive issues by working within the civic framework provided by the First Amendment to the U.S. Constitution.

 This online-only course examines the major religious organizations, ideas, movements, and personalities as they express themselves in particular religious settings as well as the manner in which they have influenced other aspects of American culture.
 This course traces the development of religious liberty in the United States from the colonial era to present day by examining the changing religious demographics that impacted development.
 Students will analyze and interpret the significant developments in the history of American religious liberty and thought with attention to the social and cultural contexts in which various controversies in which religious liberty arose.
 Students will analyze historical periods for the development of religious identities and diversity that flourishes within the First Amendment framework.